-Nevada Public Holidays 2017
+Nevada State Holidays

 Nevada law says that any day appointed by the President of the United States as a holiday, except Veteran’s Day, is a legal holiday in Nevada.
 On legal holidays, state and local governmental offices along with courts, public schools and state colleges are closed.